denizbariscan/DSA210-Term-Project/Report and Findings.md

 *Hilltown Branch:*

 At the Hilltown branch, the Ohannes Cheese Burger and Regular Cheese Burger emerge as the clear revenue leaders, significantly surpassing other items.
-Other popular items include various burger types (Tandır, Mushroom, Classic, Smash) along with beverages like Coca-Cola and Carlsberg beer.
+Other popular items include various burger types (Tandır, Mushroom, Classic, Smash) along with beverages like Coca-Cola and beer.
 Considering tandır, bifteks and smash burger are items that contain more meat, along with the general domination of meat based burgers and beers, assumption that customer base is leaned more towards premium menu items and are not underage can be made.

 ![ht top 15](https://github.com/user-attachments/assets/dbae5d8b-9aef-46ec-a5f6-ec57bea0899d)